TheCodingSheikh/helm-charts/charts/raw/README.md

   # Declarative full resource
   app-parameters:
+    # Optional to enable/disable, if not set default to true
     enabled: true
+    # Required when not using template
     apiVersion: v1
+    # Required when not using template
     kind: ConfigMap
+    # Optional to override the default name, which is the resource key
     nameOverride: configmap-app-parameters
+    # Optional to override the default namespace, which is the release namespace
     namespace: app
+    # Optional
     labels:
       app: app
+    # Optional
     annotations:
       configmap.oauth2-proxy.io/parameters: "true"
+    # Required when not using template, it will render all keys under spec as first level.
     spec:
       data:
         SAMPLE_KEY: value